-Regular faculty members and research or fixed-term faculty employees of the University with a rank of assistant professor and higher, may be identified as the sole or co-principal investigator* on proposals seeking support for a sponsored research, education, or service project.
+Faculty members and research or fixed-term faculty employees of the University with a paid appointment and rank of assistant professor or higher, may be identified as the sole or co-principal investigator* on proposals seeking support for a sponsored research, education, or service project.

 *principal investigator and co-principal investigator definition: Both of these roles have the same level of authority and responsibility to direct the project or program being proposed.

 ||Can serve as a Principal Investigator / Co-Principal Investigator without requiring an exception